 How to Overcome Nausea and Dumping Syndrome?

-- Medication – When dietary measures prove futile, your doctor may recommend certain medication that hampers the process of gastric emptying.
 As per the NIDDK1, octreotide may be administered into the skin for this purpose, with the help of an injection after every four weeks.